Visualize your data in a bar chart, line graph or pie chart with the chart component.

 Choose the attribute that will determine how the pie chart is segmented (which attribute determines the slices of the pie).
 You can choose to determine this based on the value of the attribute, or if the attribute is a date/time, you can also choose to have Internal group this into a day/week/month/year format.

-How should your data be calculated? (determines size of each slice)
+How should your data be calculated? (size of each slice)

 Filter your chart data